 One of the superstars in Beaujolais.
 This is delicious.
 Pure fruit, natural tasting fruit, soft, juicy and really long finish.

 Guy’s Beaujolais Villages “Marylou” is sourced from the Saint Joseph and Grand Cras subzones of the appellation, about 500 meters from his Morgon vines.
-The wine is named after Marylou, Guy Breton’s daughter.Vineyards are farmed organically, vinification begins with carbonic maceration at low temperatures, only indigenous yeasts are used, fermentation in cement tank lasts 15 to 21 days, grapes are crushed in an old wooden press, malolactic fermentation takes place in barrel and rests for 6-8 months, wines are aged on fine lees in Burgundian barrels (of at least the third passage), wines are bottled unfined and unfiltered.
+The wine is named after Marylou, Guy Breton’s daughter.Vineyards are farmed organically, vinification begins with carbonic maceration at low temperatures, only indigenous yeasts are used, fermentation in cement tank lasts 15 to 21 days, grapes are crushed in an old wooden press, malolactic fermentation takes place in barrel and rests for 6-8 months, wines are aged on fine lees in Burgundian barrels (of at least the third passage).
+This wine is natural, unfined and unfiltered

 Breton’s wines open up beautifully with time, although that might not be evident when tasting them young.